Mining in New Zealand: New frontiers

 Geothermal energy is experiencing a renaissance in New Zealand.
 This renewable source of energy could contribute to 20% of New Zealand's electricity needs after the next decade.
 Current research led by the GNS Science and the University of Auckland is tipped to enable cheaper geothermal energy, and identify new systems in the Central North Island for development.

-Ironsands offshore of New Zealand from Northland south to Whanganui, and off the South Island's West Coast is estimated to hold some billions of tonnes of titanomagnetite resource.
+Ironsand offshore of New Zealand from Northland south to Whanganui, and off the South Island's West Coast, is estimated to hold some billions of tonnes of titanomagnetite resource.
 Titanium and vanadium are the main by-products.
 The resource is in the stage of being prospected and explored, and assessed for its economic potential.

-Low-temperature geothermal energy can be used potentially for space heating, hot pools, heat pumps in the home, heating greenhouses and aquaculture.
-The heat may be sourced from hot spring systems, disused petroleum wells, heated waters in flooded underground coal and mineral mines, heat in underground aquifers, and heat in rocks.
+Low-temperature geothermal energy can be used potentially for space heating, hot pools, heat pumps in the home, heating greenhouses, and aquaculture.
+The heat may be sourced from hot-spring systems, disused petroleum wells, heated waters in flooded underground coal and mineral mines, heat in underground aquifers, and heat in rocks.
 Research in this field in New Zealand is led by GNS Science.

 Methane hydrates (fire ice) are a crystalline form of methane trapped in water, occurring in deep-water continental shelf sediments in many parts of the world, including New Zealand.
 This resource may furnish a future source of natural gas.
-Work is underway in New Zealand to determine economically viable deposits, and technologies for safe extraction.
+Work is underway in New Zealand to determine economically viable deposits and technologies for safe extraction.
 In New Zealand, methane hydrates are found in shallower waters than elsewhere in the world.

 Underground coal gasification (UCG) is a way of accessing energy from coal deposits that lie too deep underground or are too dangerous to be mined or are otherwise uneconomic.
-Air, oxygen or steam is injected at high temperatures, to burn the coal underground.
-Separate wells are drilled to capture the resulting "coal gas" which is in essence a form of natural gas.
+Air, oxygen, or steam is injected at high temperatures, to burn the coal underground.
+Separate wells are drilled to capture the resulting "coal gas", which is in essence a form of natural gas.
 When combined with CCS, this offers a low-emissions route to generating electricity from coal.